<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p><strong>SYMPTOMS OF THE PROBLEM:</strong></p></blockquote>

-<p>When you turn on the laptop, all LEDs light up but there is no video on the laptop screen or external monitor.
-The laptop screen remains completely <a href="http://www.laptoprepair101.com/laptop/2006/02/22/troubleshoot-fix-laptop-video-problems/">black and blank</a>.
-The cooling fan spins as normal, on some models it stars spinning right away on other models after some time.</p>
+<p>The computer turns on and all LEDs light up but there is no video on the screen or external monitor.
+The internal screen remains completely black and blank.</p>

-<p>I found this trick mentioned by Walliot (comment 85) in <a href="http://www.laptoprepair101.com/laptop/2010/04/06/fixing-compaq-presario-v6000-motherboard-no-video-issue/">this post</a>.
+<p>I found this trick mentioned by Walliot in <a href="https://www.laptoprepair101.com/fixing-compaq-presario-v6000-motherboard-no-video-issue/">this post</a>.
 This trick called &#8220;towel fix&#8221; and used to fix &#8220;no video&#8221; issue in xbox360.</p>

 <blockquote><p><strong>HOW TO FIX:</strong></p></blockquote>

 <p>1.
-Remove laptop battery and hard drive.<br />
+Remove the battery and hard drive.<br />

 2. Plug the AC adapter and turn on the laptop.
-Make sure the laptop is actually on, all LEDs should work.<br />
+Make sure it&#8217;s is actually on, all LEDs should work.<br />

 4. Keeps the laptop wrapped in the towel for about one hours.<br />